Task: Create a formal, argumentative paper that

 • frequent extraneous ideas may intrude

-The response provides minimal support or evidence for the writer’s claim that includes little or no use of sources, facts, and details:
+writer’s claim that includes little or no use of sources, facts, and details:

 • use of evidence from sources is minimal,